RSS Feeds

 6. Click Go or Enter to navigate to the URL.

-To avoid having to do these steps for every YouTube RSS feed, there are a number of browser extensions you can install that will auto-detect YouTube's RSS feeds and do these steps automatically for you while on the website.
+To avoid having to do these steps for every YouTube feed, there are several browser extensions you can install that will auto-detect YouTube's feeds and do these steps automatically for you while on the website.

 Open RSS is a registered 501(c)(3) nonprofit headquartered in the District of Columbia, USA and funded only by voluntary donations of its users.
 If you enjoy using Open RSS, we'd be so grateful if you'd consider donating to help us grow and continue to provide you with a quality and reliable service.